B1. Number Sense

 Beforehand, place a container (for example, basket, trash can, recycling bin) at the front of the class and mark distances 1 metre, 2 metres, 3 metres, and 4 metres away from this container with masking tape, as shown below.

-Explain to students that they will be exploring the concept of percents using the game Aim Straight!
+Explain to students that they will be exploring percents with the game Aim Straight!
 Explain that this game involves attempting to throw a small bean bag into a container from a specified distance.
 Present the chart below (Appendix 6.1) in which successful throws will be recorded as they occur.
 Invite:

 • 5 students to make 1 throw each from the 1 metre distance;